shubhumre777/Movie-Recommendation-System/README.md

 <h2>🤝 Contributing</h2>

 <p>
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+Feel free to fork this repository and contribute by submitting a pull request.
 </p>

 ---